-The Keystone Region Advisers are a regional College Advising Corps composed of recent college graduates who enter underserved, rural high schools in Pennsylvania to work full-time as College Advisers.
+The Pennsylania College Advising Corps is a component of the national division of the College Advising Corps.
+PCAC is composed of recent college graduates who enter underserved, rural high schools in Pennsylvania to work full-time as College Advisers.
 This program is a joint venture between Dickinson College, Franklin & Marshall College, Gettysburg College, and Millersville University.

 The mission of the College Advising Corps is to identify and assist students to make the transition from high school to a post-secondary institution.
 The Advisers focus on low-income, first generation students.

-Advisers will assist students with scholarship and financial aid opportunities and will help to communicate these options with families.
-Advisers will also assist both students and parents in completing college applications, including financial aid forms, essays, and letters of recommendation.
+Advisers assist students with scholarship and financial aid opportunities and help to communicate these options with families.
+Advisers also assist both students and parents in completing college applications, including financial aid forms, essays, and letters of recommendation.